gideonseven/gideonseven/README.md

 ---

-## 🙋‍♂️ About Me

-I’m an IT student and software developer with over 7 years of experience in Android development.
-I’m now studying for my Master’s degree at Griffith University and doing an internship in secure software development.

-Recently, I completed the Google Cybersecurity Certificate and  I enjoy learning new technologies and building real projects, especially in mobile and cybersecurity.

-I’m currently open to job opportunities that offer 482 visa sponsorship in Australia.

----

 ## 🧠 What I'm Doing Now

 - 🛡️ Internship at RightSec (secure software project using Go + PostgreSQL + React)